Free Incorporation when you bundle with Accounting

 Why it matters

-A virtual or mailbox address isn’t necessarily a red flag, but inconsistency with their claimed operations might be.
+A virtual mailbox address is not itself a red flag, but an address that contradicts the company’s claimed operations warrants further questions.

 Bonus: Tips for smarter company registration check in Singapore